Endoscopy for Hecke categories, character sheaves and representations: Minimal IC sheaves

 For three composable blocks $\b,\g,\d$ as in \S\ref{ss:warning}, let $\s(\dw^{\d},\dw^{\g},\dw^{\b})$ be the ratio of the two isomorphisms in \eqref{two asso} (top over bottom).
 It is easy to see that $\s(\dw^{\d},\dw^{\g},\dw^{\b})$ depends only on $\b,\g,\d$, so we denote it by $\s(w^{\d},w^{\g},w^{\b})$.
 Recall the groupoid $\Xi$ defined in \S\ref{ss:Xi}.
 By the pentagon axiom for the associativity of the convolution, the assignment $(w^{\d},w^{\g},w^{\b})\mapsto \s(w^{\d},w^{\g},w^{\b})$ defines a $3$-cocycle $\s\in Z^{3}(\Xi, \Qlbar^{\times})$.
 In other words, for four composable morphisms $w^{\e},w^{\d},w^{\g}$ and $w^{\b}$ in $\Xi$,

-In \cite[\S4]{3c} we will show that $\s$ always takes values in $\{\pm1\}$.
+In \cite[\S4]{3c} it is shown that $\s$ always takes values in $\{\pm1\}$.
 In fact there is a $3$-cocycle $\e^{W}_{3}\in Z^{3}(W,\{\pm1\})$ canonically attached to the Coxeter group $(W,S)$, and $\s$ is the pullback of $\e^{W}_{3}$ along the natural map $\Xi\to [\pt/W]$.
-In \cite[\S5]{3c} we will also calculate the cohomology class of $\s$, which often turns out to be nontrivial.
+The cohomology class of $\s$ is also calculated in \cite[\S5]{3c}, and it often turns out to be nontrivial.

+The rest of the section is devoted to the construction of a rigidification of the minimal objects.